Hemlocks and How to Save Them

 Hemlocks Under Attack

 Hemlocks in Tennessee are under attack by an invasive insect known as the hemlock woolly adelgid (HWA).
-Native to Asia but now living in the eastern U.S., hemlock woolly adelgid have no natural predators in the US, enabling it to freely feed on and kill hemlocks in as few as three years.
+Native to Asia but now living in the eastern U.S., hemlock woolly adelgid have no natural predators in the United States, enabling it to freely feed on and kill hemlocks in as few as three years.

 Adelgids were first spotted in east Tennessee in 2002 and have killed many hemlocks in the Great Smoky Mountains National Park and the Cherokee National Forest.
 In both places, hemlocks are being treated to combat the invasion.
 Each year, new infestations have been found in the native range of hemlocks and are being documented on a county basis by the Tennessee Division of Forestry (TDF).